Zhangyx39/local-document-index/README.md

 # local-document-index
 An implementation of local document index similar to elasticsearch, which can handle large number of documents and terms without using excessive memory or disk I/O.

+The project can be separated in 4 parts: tokenizing, indexing, merging and retrieving.

 ## Tokenizing

 ### Dataset